 Cats groom themselves using two parts of their body: their tongue and paws.
-These body parts, matched with the cat’s flexibility, allow the cat to groom almost all of their body.
+Matched with the cat’s flexibility, their tongue and paws allow them to groom almost all of their body.

 Have you ever been licked by a cat?
-If so, you know how prickly the cat’s tongue is.
-This rough surface helps to keep the cat’s coat and skin nice and healthy.
-The comb-like surface allows the tongue to pick up any debris or foreign objects on the skin’s body.
+If so, you know how prickly their tongue is.
+This rough surface keeps the cat’s coat and skin nice and healthy.
+The comb-like surface picks up debris and foreign objects on the skin.

-Cats can also use their claws and paws to clean their skin and coat.
-You can expect your cat to use their paws on locations their tongue won’t reach.
+Cats can also use their claws and paws to clean their skin and coat in areas their tongue cannot reach.
 For example, cats use their paws to reach their face, top of the head, and neck areas.
-Cats can even use the back of their paws to help clean their bodies.
-Their forepaws are often used to help distribute the oil from the cat’s head to other locations.
-This oil helps the cat to smell clean and for the coat to stay nice and soft.
+Cats can even use the back of their paws to clean their bodies.

 Under-Grooming and Compulsive Grooming

-Healthy cats will use their tongue, paws, and forepaws to self-groom for up to half of their waking time.
-However, cats under-groom or compulsively groom due to a number of underlying health conditions.
+Healthy cats use their tongue, paws, and forepaws to self-groom for up to half their waking time.
+However, cats under-groom or compulsively groom due to several underlying health conditions.

-Under-grooming is mostly a problem with senior cats.
-As the cat gets old, it is more difficult for them to reach all the areas on their body.
+Under-grooming is primarily a problem with senior cats.
+As the cat ages, it is more difficult for them to reach all the areas of their body.
 Osteoarthritis (a common ailment in older cats) limits a senior cat’s flexibility, which may make it difficult for them to groom as they used to.
 Cats can also under-groom due to other conditions, such as obesity.

-Issues with the mouth, particularly those conditions that involve pain, may dissuade a cat from grooming themselves.
-Because the tongue is essentially their “brush”, a painful tongue will mean rubbing said brush against their body isn’t something cats would want to do.
+Issues with the mouth, particularly conditions that involve pain, may dissuade a cat from grooming themselves.
+Because the tongue is essentially their “brush,” a painful tongue will prevent them from grooming as much.
 Likewise, pain in the paws (especially the forepaws) may also dissuade cats from self-grooming.

-Cats that are generally unwell (for example, with a flu) may choose to not groom, much like how we tend to slack on self-hygiene when we’re unwell and would rather rest up.
-In general, any disorder that results in pain will probably lead to a cat who chooses to under-groom.
+Cats that are generally unwell (for example, with the flu) may choose not to groom, much like how we tend to slack on self-hygiene when we’re unwell and would rather rest up.
+In general, any disorder that results in pain will probably lead to less grooming.

-Likewise, some hormonal issues may cause a cat to under-groom or appear very unkempt despite their best efforts to keep grooming themselves.
-Finally, many other behavioral disorders may take up an inordinate amount of a cat’s time in activities other than grooming.
+Likewise, some hormonal issues can cause a cat to under-groom or appear unkempt despite their best efforts to keep grooming themselves.
+Finally, behavioral disorders can prevent cats from properly grooming.
 For example, a cat with a neurological disorder might spend most of their time circling randomly rather than grooming themselves.

-If you think your cat is under-grooming itself, take them to the vet to see if there is an underlying condition.
-Additionally, help your cat groom by taking them to a professional groomer and helping the cat groom with daily brushes.
+If you think your cat is under-grooming, take them to the vet to see if there is an underlying condition.
+Additionally, help your cat groom by taking them to a professional groomer and brushing them more often.

-Compulsive grooming happens whenever cats groom so much that it results in additional hair loss, skin lesions, and skin irritation.
-Compulsive grooming can happen because of parasites, other skin disorders or infections, varying degrees of pain, neurological issues, stress, or other body system disorders or diseases.
+Compulsive grooming occurs whenever cats groom so much that it results in hair loss, skin lesions, and skin irritation.
+Compulsive grooming can happen because of parasites, skin disorders or infections, varying degrees of pain, neurological issues, stress, or other body system disorders or diseases.

-If you are noticing issues with your cat’s fur and skin due to grooming, take your cat to the vet.
-The lesions may need treatment, and the cat will need to be evaluated to ensure there is no deeper root to the problem.
+If you notice issues with your cat’s fur and skin due to grooming, take them to the vet.
+The lesions may need treatment, and the cat must be evaluated to ensure they’re not suffering from other conditions.
 You will have to treat the cause of the compulsive grooming to get it under control.

 When To Contact a Vet

-You should contact a vet if you notice your cat is grooming way less frequently or more frequently than before.
-Both under-grooming and compulsive grooming can be signs of serious illnesses that need veterinary treatment.
+You should contact a vet if your cat is grooming less frequently or more frequently than before.
+Under-grooming and compulsive grooming can be signs of severe illnesses that need veterinary treatment.